Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/deploy/SECURE_DEPLOYMENT_STRATEGY.md

 # Secure Deployment Strategy (Devnet → Mainnet)

 This document defines a safe, auditable deployment process that prevents loss of control, enables rapid upgrades initially, and transitions over time to decentralized governance with timelocks.
-It aligns with the program’s emergency controls and authority model.
+It aligns with the program's emergency controls and authority model.

 ## Objectives
 - Enable rapid iteration at launch without single-point-of-failure risk